ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ## Usage

-The `<amp-next-page>` component loads content pages one after another creating an infinite-scroll experience.
+The `<amp-next-page>` component loads content pages one after another creating an infinite scroll experience.

 ### Configure and load pages